HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 {{ figure_markup(
   image="rel-attibute-usage.png",
   caption="Rel attribute usage.",
   description='Bar chart showing the usage (in percent) of rel attributes on desktop and mobile.
-Our data found that that 29.2% of homepages featured nofollow attributes on their desktop version and 30.7% on mobile. `rel="noopener"` was featured on 31.6% of desktop pages and 30.1% on mobile. `rel="noreferrer"` was featured on 15.8% of desktop pages and 14.8% of mobile. `rel="dofollow"`, `rel="ugc"`, `rel="sponsored"`, and `rel="follow"` were all featured on fewer than 1% of desktop and mobile pages.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ7oSHa6DHYTfZqsuGmIYdlfYVkwrUvOYD_r6soecExV_ZpbbZjmG6watu0hwrOKqK3-inNrt0TfXCO/pubchart?oid=1672151299&format=interactive", sheets_gid="1936997045", sql_file="anchor-rel-attribute-usage.sql"
+Our data found that that 29.2% of home pages featured nofollow attributes on their desktop version and 30.7% on mobile. `rel="noopener"` was featured on 31.6% of desktop pages and 30.1% on mobile. `rel="noreferrer"` was featured on 15.8% of desktop pages and 14.8% of mobile. `rel="dofollow"`, `rel="ugc"`, `rel="sponsored"`, and `rel="follow"` were all featured on fewer than 1% of desktop and mobile pages.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ7oSHa6DHYTfZqsuGmIYdlfYVkwrUvOYD_r6soecExV_ZpbbZjmG6watu0hwrOKqK3-inNrt0TfXCO/pubchart?oid=1672151299&format=interactive", sheets_gid="1936997045", sql_file="anchor-rel-attribute-usage.sql"
   )
 }}

-The new attributes are still fairly rare, at least on homepages, with `rel="ugc"` appearing on 0.4% of mobile pages and `rel="sponsored"` appearing on 0.3% of mobile pages.
-It's likely these attributes are seeing more adoption on pages that aren't homepages.
+The new attributes are still fairly rare, at least on home pages, with `rel="ugc"` appearing on 0.4% of mobile pages and `rel="sponsored"` appearing on 0.3% of mobile pages.
+It's likely these attributes are seeing more adoption on pages that aren't home pages.

 `rel="follow"` and `rel=dofollow` appear on more pages than `rel="ugc"` and `rel="sponsored"`.
 While this is not a problem, Google ignores `rel="follow"` and `rel="dofollow"` because they aren't official attributes.